ninjha01/personal-site/content/sitearch.md

 > Why do you use a seperate GCP project for your staging environment?

 Mostly because it encourages isolation.
 By default, your test data is seperate from your prod db, ditto for cron jobs, emails, etc.

-My opinions may evolve over time as I and the world change.
-This was last updated on July 20th, 2022.